fsprojects/Rezoom.SQL/README.md

 improvements we needed, because that method has blinders on.
 It only sees its own job; it can't know about all the other cakes that need to be made.
-It's a factory worker on an assembly line, doing one thing and doing it as well as it can (doesn't that sound like an ideal we're supposed to strive for in software architecture?).
+It's a factory worker on an assembly line, doing one thing and doing it as well as it can.

+(wait, doesn't that sound like an ideal we're supposed to strive for in software architecture?)

 In the new version, we moved the logic up to a level at which we know how many cakes need to be made.
 You might say it's not a factory